davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 across 10s of kilometers laterally [@fig:neogene_sections|c].

-Plio-Pleistocene eruptions of small-volume basalts have occurred elsewhere in the Coast Range belt, associated with the traces of active faults.
+Plio-Pleistocene eruptions of small-volume basalts have occurred elsewhere in the Coast Range belt are associated with the traces of active faults.
 This includes the Coyote Lake pipe [@fig:context], which occurred ~150 km north of Crystal Knob along the San Andreas-Calaveras fault bifurcation zone and entrained lower crust and upper mantle xenoliths [@Jove1998; @Titus2007].
 As